EdwinVW/pitstop/README.md

 To simulate sending emails, I use MailDev.
 This test-server acts as both an SMTP Server as a POP3 server and offers a website to see the mails that were sent.
 No emails are actually sent when using this test-server.
 I use the default MailDev Docker image from Docker Hub (`djfarrelly/maildev`).
 See [https://github.com/djfarrelly/MailDev](https://github.com/djfarrelly/MailDev "MailDev Github repo") for more info.

 **Ocelot**
 Ocelot is an open-source API Gateway built on .NET Core.
 It is used to implement the API Gateway in the PitStop solution.
 See [https://github.com/ThreeMammals/Ocelot](https://github.com/ThreeMammals/Ocelot) for more info.
+Ocelot uses Consul (described below) for dynamic service-discovery.

+**Consul**
+Consul is an open-source service-mesh tool that can be used for service-discovery.
+Services can register themselves with Consul when they start and de-register themselves when they stop.
+See [https://www.consul.io/](https://www.consul.io/) for more info.

 **Serilog**
 Serilog an open-source logging framework for .NET (Core).
 It supports semantic/structured logging.
 All components within the solution use Serilog for logging information and errors.
 Log information is sent to the Console and to a Seq server (described below).
 See [https://serilog.net/](https://serilog.net/) for more info.